VCityTeam/UD-SV/Tools/ToolGeoTriples.md

 **WARNING** thus far testing with XML files is prone to `java.lang.OutOfMemoryError: Java heap space` exceptions.
 It is recommended to transform shapefiles instead as this appear to be less buggy after testing (as of 29/06/2021).

+Also note that when building GeoTriples from the source, JDK 11 is unsupported.
+Use at most JDK 10.

 ### Docker Installation
 GeoTriples 1.1.6 is available as a docker container on DockerHub as a part of the KR-Suite